deep-compute/kwikapi/README.md

 To check API methods under specific version we can provide url as http://localhost:8888/api/apidoc/version

 ### Bulk request handling
-It will be very convienient if the user has facility to make bulk requests.
+It will be very convenient if the user has facility to make bulk requests.
+When making a large number of requests, the overhead of network latency and HTTP request/response processing can slow down the operation.
+It is convenient and necessary to have a mechanism to sent a set of requests in bulk.

-We are going to support bulk requests in KwikAPI in future
+We are going to support bulk requests in `KwikAPI` in future.

 ## Run test cases
 ```bash
 $ python3 -m doctest -v README.md